 - In the last 15 minutes of cooking the sweet potatoes, lower oven to 400° F and toss the broccoli florets and kale with half the green tahini sauce on a baking sheet.
 Spread out evenly and roast until the kale is crispy and the broccoli florets are crisp tender (about 15 minutes).

 - Split sweet potatoes open; fluff insides with a fork.
-Top with broccoli and kale.
+Top with broccoli and kale and roasted chickpeas if using.
 Thin remaining green tahini sauce with a teaspoon or two of water to create a pourable sauce.
 Serve stuffed sweet potatoes drizzled with tahini sauce.
 Store any extra sauce in an airtight container in the fridge.

 Nutrition Information: